*BYG stands for Behold Your God, Jews for Jesus’ vision to reach every city (outside of Israel) where there are 25,000 or more Jewish people.

 The three-week campaign ended September 12.
 Campaigners handed out 183,390 gospel tracts.
 10 Jewish people and 11 Gentiles prayed to receive Jesus.
 55 Jewish people and 37 Gentiles who don’t yet believe agreed to receive further information.

 Andrew Barron says: “This has been one of the most exciting campaigns I have ever done.
 The combination of broadsiding (tract-passing), calling, door-to-door witness, visibility outings (see photo at mall) and the overwhelming media attention has made this a unique time to proclaim Jesus in Toronto.
 This week Stan Telchin and I had the chance to be on two TV programmes.
 We did ‘100 Huntley Street,’ a national Christian broadcast with an audience of 1.2 million.
 We also did ‘Michael Coren Live,’ a local show with an audience of 150,000.
 Stan and I debated a rabbi and the director of the Canadian Jewish Congress.
 Last week, our ‘Survivor Stories’ billboard was pulled after 24 hours and this is drawing media attention as well.
-To see the photo of the billboard being removed, go to:

 I was called this week by the Reuters news agency about the billboard.
 We have been in the news since early July and there are still media calls coming in.
 This Fall we will be on the Canadian Broadcasting News Sunday Magazine.”

 Here are a couple of campaign highlights: